Everything You Need To Master Financial Modeling

 The bare minimum should include items such as an external monitor, keyboard, and headset.

-By this point, most of you probably have a workstation setup at home already, but make sure they are up to the investment banking standard.
+By this point, you probably have a workstation setup at home already, but make sure your workplace is up to the “investment banking standard” and optimal for productivity.

 For example, a 21.5-inch monitor is probably not going to cut it when you have to go through a 30 column Excel model.